 Le Vigne is situated down a private drive 120m from the white gravel lane, which serves only four other houses.
 There are no other buildings in sight and the view all round the house is of completely unspoilt woods and fields making it a great spot for watching birds and wildlife.
 The stream is full of tiny fish and frogs (which can be vocal) and we regularly see deer, porcupines, badgers, hares, foxes and even wild boar (fortunately at a distance) in the vicinity.
 A small number of Daubenton's bats roost below the house (behind a locked grille) during the summer.

-The 10x4.5m swimming pool, like the house, has sun all day and features modern salt water treatment technology and unusually soft water from our own well, making swimming in it very pleasurable.
+The 10x4.5m swimming pool, like the house, has sun all day and has unusually soft water from our own well, making swimming in it very pleasurable.
 The depth ranges from 1m-2m and entry is easy via corner roman steps.
 The pool is fully landscaped with broad, terracotta tiled areas for relaxing, backed by low, natural stone walls with screening hedges of aromatic bay and lavender.

 The main terrace is to the rear of the house off the kitchen diner and overlooks the natural garden and stream winding down the valley.
 There is ample outdoor furniture for dining and relaxing and plenty of space to use it.